 Beagles are popular, loving pets and make for a wonderful addition to every home.
 But, for some people, one dog is simply not enough!
-If you are keen on having a household with multiple dogs, you should first consider whether your Beagle will get along with other dogs.
+If you’re keen on having a household with multiple dogs, you should first consider whether your Beagle will get along with other dogs.

-Beagles tend to get along great with other dogs.
+Beagles get along great with other dogs.
 After all, they’re friendly, sociable dogs that were bred to hunt in packs.
 Being around and working with other dogs is in their instincts.
 But because Beagles can be a little possessive and stubborn at times, it’s important to be mindful when first introducing your Beagle to other dogs.

 This guide will help you understand Beagles’ typical personalities and temperaments.
 It will also explore some advice about how to introduce your Beagle to new dogs, as well as how to train your Beagle to live in a multi-dog household.